Ife006/alx-low_level_programming/README.md

-Starting to learn how to debug
+this shows how to use pointers, arrays and strings